 3. Breadth Electives: 2 courses outside their area of concentration.
 These courses must come from two different areas. (~6 credits)

-Students who choose to complete their degree with a master's thesis must identify a master's thesis committee that includes a primary faculty adviser (committee chair) and at least one other thesis reviewer.
-Master's thesis advisers must hold an appointment in the A&A Department.
-(Adjunct appointments are sufficient).
+Students must identify a master's thesis committee that includes a primary faculty adviser (committee chair) and at least one other thesis reviewer.
+Master's thesis advisers must hold an appointment in the A&A Department (adjunct appointments are sufficient).

 The student and advisor must agree on a thesis topic and final product.
 Theses typically result in a single paper of appropriate length and a presentation.
 Thesis-track students are urged to begin planning their project and research as early as possible.